Download your Free Guide

 You may also want to consider using the toiletries you have at home, so fill your own empty containers.

-Nowadays, the internet makes finding restaurants that serve vegan food much easier.
+Nowadays, the internet helps find vegan or vegetarian restaurants much easier.

 With Instagram, you can search for #hashtags on pretty much anything you are interested in.